 - Recognize the interest in forming a Neighborhood Watch.

-- Call the local Crime Prevention Office at (757) 259-7212, and schedule a meeting of your neighborhood residents.
+- Contact your Neighborhood Resource Officer or the Community Engagement Unit at (757) 259-7212, and schedule a meeting of your neighborhood residents.

 - Neighborhood Watch is YOUR PROGRAM and is supported by your local Law Enforcement.